trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 What likely saves us is [session resumption and tickets](https://hpbn.co/transport-layer-security-tls/#tls-session-resumption), where browsers cache established crypto sessions so they can be resumed in future requests.
 This means we may only need to handle 1 session negotiation per user-week instead of multiple per day, and thus it's probably possible for an HTTPS server to hit [100k requests/core-s](https://h2o.examp1e.net/benchmarks.html) under realistic loads (before app and bandwidth overhead).
 So even though I can't find any actually good high-performance HTTPS server benchmarks, I'm going to say **The machine can probably directly serve the web requests too.**

 I think there's a 75% chance, conditional on an RPC backend fitting, that you could also serve web requests.
 Especially with a custom HTTP3 stack that used [DPDK](https://www.dpdk.org/) and very optimized static cached pages for a minimalist Twitter, with most uncertainty being maybe session resumption or caches can't hit that often.

+*Post-prediction edit: Someone who worked at Twitter confirmed their actual request rates are lower than a fast HTTPS server could handle, but noted that crawlers mean a portion of the requests need to have the HTML generated server-side.
+I'm going to say crawlers are a separate feature, which I think might fit with careful page size attention and optimization, but might pose bandwidth and CPU issues.*

 ## Live updating and infinite scroll